 Step 3: Additional sources If you have identified articles through other sources than databases (like manual searches through reference lists of articles you have found or Search engines like Google Scholar), enter the total number of records in the box on the top right of the flow diagram.

 Step 4: Remove all duplicates To avoid reviewing duplicate articles, you need to remove any articles that appear more than once.
 You will need to go through all the records or articles you have found in the database and manually remove any duplicates.
 This is not easy to do if you have a large number of articles at this point.
-In this case you may want to export the entire list of articles to RefWorks (including citation and abstract) and remove the duplicates there.
+In this case you may want to export the entire list of articles to a citation manager such as EndNote, F1000, Mendeley, or Zotero (including both citation and abstract in your file) and remove the duplicates there.
 Enter the number of records left after you have removed the duplicate in the second box from the top.

 Step 5: Screening articles The next step is to add in the number of articles that you have screened.
 This is the same number as you have entered in the duplicates removed box.